UK working to establish status of British citizens in Israel, PM says

 “This is a grave and significant moment,” he said.
 “The indiscriminate attacks from Hamas are unjustifiable and have set back the cause of peace.”

+The organisation is also holding a vigil near Downing Street in central London on Monday for those killed or injured in the violence.

+On Sunday evening, the Israeli flag was projected on to the outside of No 10 in a show of support for the country.

-Mr Marlowe, who went to the same school as Mr Young, was reported missing while providing security at a music festival near Kibbutz Re’im, close to the Gaza border.
+Mr Marlowe was reported missing while providing security at a music festival near Kibbutz Re’im, close to the Gaza border.

 Mr Darlington, who was visiting from his home in Berlin, Germany, is also missing, according to his father David, as reported by the BBC.